yuekaizhang/dynamo/docs/guides/dynamo_deploy/README.md

   - [Using the Deployment Script](manual_helm_deployment.md#using-the-deployment-script): all-in-one script for manual deployment
   - [Helm Deployment Guide](manual_helm_deployment.md#helm-deployment-guide): detailed instructions for manual deployment

-## Getting Started
+## Getting Started with Helm Deploym

 1. **For Dynamo Cloud Platform**:
    - Follow the [Dynamo Cloud Platform Guide](dynamo_cloud.md)
    - Deploy a Hello World pipeline using the [Operator Deployment Guide](operator_deployment.md)
-   - Deploy a Dynamo LLM pipeline to Kubernetes [Deploy LLM Guide](../../../examples/llm/README.md#deploy-to-kubernetes)
+   - Deploy a Dynamo LLM pipeline to Kubernetes [Deploy LLM Guide](../../examples/llm_deployment.md#deploy-to-kubernetes)

 2. **For Manual Deployment**:
    - Follow the [Manual Helm Deployment Guide](manual_helm_deployment.md)

-## Example Deployment
+## Example Deployments

-See the [Hello World example](../../../examples/hello_world/README.md#deploying-to-and-running-the-example-in-kubernetes) for a complete walkthrough of deploying a simple inference graph.
+See the [Hello World example](../../examples/hello_world.md#deploying-to-and-running-the-example-in-kubernetes) for a complete walkthrough of deploying a simple inference graph.

-See the [LLM example](../../../examples/llm/README.md#deploy-to-kubernetes) for a complete walkthrough of deploying a production-ready LLM inference pipeline to Kubernetes.
+See the [LLM example](../../examples/llm_deployment.md#deploy-to-kubernetes) for a complete walkthrough of deploying a production-ready LLM inference pipeline to Kubernetes.